Stalham and Wayford Bridge

 By now, all that fresh air has probably made you a little peckish, so now is the time to dive into your earlier haul from A G Meale & Sons.

 Just a few miles up the road at Stalham is the Museum of the Broads.
 Spend a couple of hours learning all about living and working in the Broads.
-Reopening for half-term week on 30th May with superb displays telling stories of Vikings, marshmen, boatbuilders to holidaymakers and life during the two World Wars.
+The museum is open seasonally, with superb displays telling stories of Vikings, marshmen, boatbuilders to holidaymakers and life during the two World Wars.

 There is also have a cracking range of boats ranging from a water bicycle, an airborne lifeboat, racing yachts, punts and even an ice yacht.